Once that’s done you’ll be able to experience the Marlet website perfectly.

 Burke Kennedy Doyle Architects

-Carriglea will provide a highly desirable PRS residential development on a 2.62 ha (6.474 acre) site comprising ten high-end multi-storey residential apartment blocks.
+Carriglea will provide a highly desirable residential development on a 2.62 ha (6.474 acre) site comprising ten high-end multi-storey residential apartment blocks.

 The proposed development will comprise 371 residential units in total including a community centre building containing a residents’ lounge, business centre, meeting room, concierge and gym along with basement car parking with 260 spaces all surrounded by picturesque landscaped gardens.